10up/simple-page-ordering/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Order your pages and other hierarchical post types with simple drag and drop right from the standard page list.
+Order your pages and other custom post types that support "page-attributes" with simple drag and drop right from the standard page list.

 == Description ==